copernicus365/CommandLine.EasyBuilder/README.md

 ## Auto Examples

-Even better, we now have what I'm calling `Auto` types, by means of class and property attributes, in order to make this even simpler and cleaner, all while, very importantly, simply compiling down to he same types as above (i.e. `Option<T>`, `Argument<T>`, `Comman<T>`, etc.
+Even better, we now have what I'm calling `Auto` types, by means of class and property attributes, in order to make this even simpler and cleaner, all while, very importantly, simply compiling down to the same types as above (i.e. `Option<T>`, `Argument<T>`, `Command<T>`, etc.

 ```
 [Command(